Spiny dogfish

-The spiny dogfish (Squalus acanthias), spurdog, mud shark, or piked dogfish is one of the best known species of the Squalidae (dogfish) family of sharks, which is part of the Squaliformes order.
+The spiny dogfish (Squalus acanthias), spurdog, mud shark, or piked dogfish is one of the best known species of the Squalidae (dogfishes) family of sharks, which is part of the Squaliformes order.

 While these common names may apply to several species, Squalus acanthias is distinguished by two spines (one anterior to each dorsal fin) and no anal fin.
 It lives in shallow waters and further offshore in most parts of the world, especially in temperate waters.
 Those in the northern Pacific Ocean were reevaluated in 2010 and found to constitute a separate species, now called the Pacific spiny dogfish (Squalus suckleyi).

 Description and behaviour

-The spiny dogfish has dorsal fins, no anal fin, and white spot along its back.
+The spiny dogfish has dorsal fins, no anal fin, and white spots along its back.
 The caudal fin has asymmetrical lobes, forming a heterocercal tail.

 The species name acanthias refers to the shark's two spines.
 These are used defensively.
 If captured, the shark can arch its back to pierce its captor with spines near the dorsal fins that secrete a mild venom into its predator.

 This shark is known to hunt in packs that can range up into the thousands.
 They are aggressive hunters and have a sizable diet that can range from squid, fish, crab, jellyfish, sea cucumber, shrimp and other invertebrates.

 Dogfish sharks experience one of the longest gestation periods of any organism, which can last from around 18 to 24 months.
 During spawning season, which occurs during the colder months of winter, females can lay anywhere from 2 to 12 eggs, which develop ovoviviparously and the pups are birthed as live young, with about 5 to 6 in each litter of pups, mainly depending on the size of the female.
 Reproduction occurs in the winter in offshore waters, while pups are normally born in the warmer and deeper offshore waters where it is harder for humans and predators to reach them.
 The reproductive cycle begins when females produce several large eggs of yellow coloring, which become fertilized once they pass through the shell gland and are wrapped in what is called a "candle", or a kind of reproductive capsule.
 One can determine if an egg is fertilized when the blastoderm is visible.
 The candle passes through the rest of the reproductive tract until it reaches the uterus.
 Attached to the gill region of the pup is a yolk sac which provides nutrients for them as they develop, which they absorb as they grow.
 Even after fully absorbing the yolk sac, the pups may live in the uterus for a period of time afterwards during the gestation period.
 Both sexes are greyish brown in color and are countershaded.
 Males are identified by a pair of pelvic fins modified as sperm-transfer organs, or "claspers".
 The male inserts one clasper into the female cloaca during copulation.